sertangulveren/date_select_tag_separator/README.md

 As you can see, ```date_select``` method created 3 ```select``` element with options for each date item.

-If you want to create all inputs of date items in a specific html tag, you can create an initializer in your rails projects like [this](date_select_separation.rb) or if you are lazy, you can run this curl command in your project directory:
+If you want to create all selects of date items in a specific html tag, you can create an initializer in your rails projects like [this](date_select_separation.rb) or if you are lazy, you can run this curl command in your project directory:
 ```bash
 curl -o config/initializers/date_select_separation.rb https://raw.githubusercontent.com/sertangulveren/date_select_tag_separator/master/date_select_separation.rb
 ```